hapax/hapax.github.io/assets/chuzenji.md

 The fact that we may be rushing headlong into it, as a matter of thermodynamic necessity, does not comfort me.

-I head back down to the main street, no plans in mind.
+I head back down to the main street, no plans in mind, no islands for life to eat away at.
-Life would nibble away at them anyway.
 By the ramp, England's hypothesis is illustrated by the wildflowers sprouting through the gravel of a tumbledown plot.
 At the back, a rusty lean-to